 Postal facilities are not available for party political issues.

 Democratic Services staff act as a point of contact for all enquiries and telephone messages concerning councillors from the public, constituents and council officers.

-The telephones in the party rooms are set to divert to staff on no reply and telephone messages for councillors will be taken by staff.
-Urgent messages will be relayed immediately to councillors, if contact is possible, and other messages will be emailed or left in their mailboxes.
+The telephones in the party rooms are set to divert to staff on no reply and telephone messages for councillors will be taken.
+Urgent messages will be relayed immediately to councillors, if contact is possible, and other messages will be emailed or left in their mail boxes.